 Andy Warhol: Glamour at the Edge

-Heather James is proud to present a selection of artworks by Andy Warhol from the 1970s and 1980s, a period when America reached a new peak of glamour and consumption that Warhol so masterfully captured.
-The preeminent Pop artist, Warhol was equally known for his portraits and his depictions of consumer goods.
-The exhibition dives into Warhol’s irreverent world and peels away the layers of meaning that composed his vision of American society.
-Each work entices the audience with its beautiful allure while simultaneously posing deep commentaries on fame, capitalism, death, culture, society, and politics.
+Heather James is proud to exhibit a selection of artworks by Andy Warhol from the 1960s to the 1980s as America reached a new apex of glamour and consumption.
+The preeminent Pop artist, Warhol was known as much for his portraits and consumer products.
+The exhibition dives into Warhol’s irreverent world to peel away the layers of meaning that created his vision of American society.
+Each works entices with their beautiful allure while being deep commentaries on fame, capitalism, death, culture, society, and politics.

 “The Shadow (from Myths)” is both a frank self-portrait and a metaphorical one.
-Glory and shadow mingle in an uncertain dance as Warhol portrays himself as the 1930s radio crime-fighter and in doing so he also confronts the mythologizing of America’s past.
+Imagining himself as the 1930s radio crime-fighter, Warhol confronts the mythologizing of America’s past.
+Glory and shadow mingle in an uncertain dance.

-The final two works in the exhibition form an interesting duo examining politics and propaganda, image-making, and ideology.
-In bringing screen prints of Nixon and Mao together, the exhibition distills Warhol’s process and the ideas of his entire oeuvre.
-The pairing of Nixon and Mao’s portraits brings into direct contrast the two international superpowers they represented, the to two contrasting ideologies of the governments the led, and also the success, or failure, with which these leaders crafted their own image.
-One thinks of the momentous occasion when President Nixon visited China, easing relations between the two nations.
-This was statecraft of the highest order and perfectly aligned with Warhol’s oeuvre, as the actual meeting mattered less than the images created and disseminated from the visit.
+The last two works in the exhibition form an interesting duo examining politics and propaganda, image-making and ideology.
+In bringing screen prints of Nixon and Mao together, the exhibition distills Warhol’s process and the ideas the pin his entire oeuvre.
+Nixon and Mao not only represent two international superpowers but also how each crafted, or failed to craft, their image.
+One thinks of the momentous occasion that President Nixon visited China, easing relations between the two nations.
+Statecraft of the highest order, the actual meeting mattered less than the images created and disseminated from the visit.

 Going further, the image of Mao is one that has been broadcast throughout the world, becoming less an image of a man and more of a literal icon.
 Juxtaposed to this is Nixon’s portrait in which Warhol alters his face into an unsettling visage with tones of greens and blues.
-While there are numerous implications of Warhol’s treatment of Nixon’s appearance, one of the more subtle meanings comes from a reference to the 1960 presidential debate between Nixon and John F. Kennedy.
-The first Presidential debate to be televised, Nixon infamously came across as un-telegenic and image-making suddenly took on a new level of importance in politics.
-Once again, Warhol’s choice of imagery examines they ways in which American culture consumes our media.
+The implications of this are numerous with one subtle meaning as a reference to the 1960 presidential debate between Nixon and John F. Kennedy, the first to be televised.
+Nixon infamously came across as un-telegenic.
+Looks and image-making suddenly took on a new level of importance in politics.

 “A whole day of life is like a whole day of television.
 TV never goes off the air once it starts for the day, and I don’t either.
 At the end of the day the whole day will be a movie.
 A movie made for TV.” – Andy Warhol